soerenjalas/ripflow/docs/basic-usage.md

-# Python middle layer analysis framework

-## Introduction

-This Python package provides a framework to parallelize data analysis tasks in arbitrary data streams.
+# Basic Usage

-The package contains the Python classes to build a middle layer application that reads data from various sources and applies arbitrary analysis pipelines onto the data using overlapping worker processes.
-The processed data is then published via programmable sink connectors.
+The middle layer analysis pipeline is meant to be inserted into data streams where it can be used to apply arbitrary analysis pipelines to the data.
+The data is read from a source connector, processed by a user-defined analysis pipeline and published via a sink connector.

 A basic middle layer analysis server can look like the following: